Leyang-Xia/Leyang-Xia/README.md

-- 👋 Hi, I’m @Leyang-Xia
--  I have an MPhil degree in Computer and Information Engineering at CUHK.
--  I am currently working as a network technology engineer/researcher at HUAWEI.
-- 🌱 I’m interested in coding theory, specifically network coding, erasure codes in transmission, and storage.
+- Interested in coding theory, specifically network coding, erasure codes in transmission, and storage.
-- My email address is XiaLeyang@outlook.com
+- Email: bushcreeper@icloud.com

 <!---
 Leyang-Xia/Leyang-Xia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.